 Professor Arthur Williams has taught at Olivet College since 1998.
-His classes include public speaking, theatre and culture, self and community, acting, dramatic literature and Photoshop.
-His recent papers have dealt with the intersection of theatre and graphic novels and the development of electronic portfolios in college instruction and a comparison of the works of Lindbeck and Derrida.
+His classes include acting, public speaking, theatre and culture and dramatic literature.
+His recent papers have dealt with the intersection of theatre and graphic novels, the development of electronic portfolios in college instruction and a comparison of the works of Lindbeck and Derrida.
 He is also the campus judicial officer and one of the faculty athletic representatives.

 Professor Williams has directed over fifty plays for college, university, and community theatre, including “The Tempest,” “The Imaginary Invalid,” “Antigone,” “A Streetcar Named Desire,” “Godspell” and “Raisin in the Sun.”
 Other positions include set, sound and lighting designer.
 Acting roles include parts in “Uncle Vanya,” “Lysistrata,” and Henry Higgins in “My Fair Lady.”
 He has taught workshops for children of various ages in acting and theatre production and has also judged theatrical competitions.